-\begin{rem} In the proof of Uniqueness, \refthm{MainThm} \eqref{item:MainThmB}, we had to use the DKP condition (\refass{ass:largeDKP}) only to bound \(\rm{I}_1\).
-In fact, the DPR condition (\refass{ass:largeDPR}) is not enough here and this shows in equation \eqref{eq:UniquenessDKPneededInsteadOfDPR}: Using the DKP condition, we can replace \(|A-A\circ\tau_t^{(k)}|\) by \(t|\nabla A|\) by the fundamental theorem of calculus, were it is important that the factor \(t\) goes to zeros depending only on \(t\) and not on the Whitney cube.
-For instance, this allows to conclude that \(A\circ\tau^{(k)}\) converges to \(A\) pointwise almost everywhere, whereas the DPR condition does not allow this conclusion. \end{rem}
+\begin{rem} In the proof of the uniqueness, \refthm{MainThm} \eqref{item:MainThmB}, we had to use the DKP condition (\refass{ass:largeDKP}) only to bound \({\rm I}_1\).
+In fact, the DPR condition (\refass{ass:largeDPR}) is not enough here and this shows in equation \eqref{eq:UniquenessDKPneededInsteadOfDPR}: Using the DKP condition, we can replace \(|A-A\circ\tau_t^{(k)}|\) with \(t|\nabla A|\) by the fundamental theorem of calculus, where it is important that the factor \(t\) goes to zeros depending only on \(t\) and not on the Whitney cube.
+For instance, this allows us to conclude that \(A\circ\tau^{(k)}\) converges to \(A\) pointwise almost everywhere, whereas the DPR condition does not give this conclusion. \end{rem}

-\begin{rem} \refass{ass:EPS0} is relevant for the bound for \(\rm{I}_{32}\) and \(\rm{II}_{22}\).
-In both we require \(\EPS_0\leq\beta\), where \(\beta\) is the exponent of the Boundary H\"{o}lder inequality (\refprop{prop:BoundaryHoelder}).
+\begin{rem} \refass{ass:EPS0} is relevant for the bound for \({\rm I}_{32}\) and \({\rm II}_{22}\).
+For both we require \(\EPS_0\leq\beta\), where \(\beta\) is the exponent of the Boundary H\"{o}lder inequality (\refprop{prop:BoundaryHoelder}).
 Since \(\beta>0\) depends only on the Lipschitz constant \(l\), the ellipticity constant \(\lambda\), and the dimension \(n\), \(\EPS_0\) only depends these parameters. \end{rem}